Landscape architecture turns blight into beauty

 But when a golf course is left untended, it quickly becomes apparent that nature had other ideas for that space.

 The grass becomes overgrown, the sand traps fill with weeds, and the cart paths crack and crumble.
 The course at the Admiral Lehigh Golf Resort, built in 1960, was a dismal-looking example of this sort of decline by the end of the last decade, when it was abandoned during the recession.

 Now the space is alive again, and as World Landscape Architecture Month readies for its grand finale, it’s a perfect time to celebrate Lehigh Acres Trailhead Park, which will celebrate its fifth anniversary this year.

-EnSite provided the community charrettes, landscape architecture, and civil engineering for the park.
+EnSite provided the landscape architecture for the park, as well as civil engineering and assistance with design and permitting.
 The idea was to do more than just simply recover the lost aesthetics.
 The project created a sustainable destination that preserves the environment, attracts visitors and raises the value of surrounding properties.

 It features a half-mile paved multiuse trail that surrounds an open space that includes new rain gardens — manmade depressions in the land — that collect rainwater and filter it to limit harmful runoff into the nearby Able Canal.

 Still, the park retains much of the original topography of the course.
 The elevation changes originally created for berms, greens and bunkers were preserved to cut down on the need for heavy construction equipment that drive up costs and expend fossil fuels.